 Repipe Your San Diego Home: Clean Water, Great Water Pressure, and No More Leaks!

 There are many reasons you may need to install new pipes in your home or business.
 Pipes may be old, corroded, or leaky – or made with materials that are outdated or even banned.
-San Diego homeowners luckily don’t have to worry about freezing temperatures causing pipe damage, but they should pay attention to signs that point to possible pipe repair – including things like leaks, bad smells, corrosion, or water meters moving when they shouldn’t.
+Roots may have intruded into multiple places within your sewer pipes.
+San Diego homeowners luckily don’t have to worry about freezing temperatures causing pipe damage, but they should pay attention to signs that point to possible pipe repair – including things like leaks, overflows, bad smells, corrosion, or water meters moving when they shouldn’t.

 What exactly is a repipe in a San Diego home?

-A repipe is the removal and replacement of all hot and cold water supply pipes in your home or business.
-This can be achieved with the use of copper or PEX Flexible piping.
+A repipe is the removal and replacement of specific hot and cold water supply pipes, or sewer pipes in your home or business.
+This can be achieved with the use of ABS, copper or PEX Flexible piping.

 Why would I need a repipe?

-Your hot and cold water pipes may be old, corroded copper, at risk of leaks or costly flood damage.
-Even worse, many homes in San Diego were constructed with polybutylene pipes that are grey, white,or black in color and were installed in the 1970s through the mid-1990s.
+Your pipes may be old, corroded copper or galvanized cast iron, at risk of leaks or costly flood damage.
+Even worse, many homes in San Diego were constructed with polybutylene pipes that are grey, white or black in color and were installed in the 1970s through the mid-1990s.
 Poly pipes are at high risk of failure and should be replaced immediately.

 Types of pipes for repipes?